An Inspiring Purpose – The second of the Five Obsessions of Elite Organizations®

 In his 2007 book, Traction, author and founder of EOS Worldwide®, Gino Wickman, made a significant improvement to the well-known Org.
 Chart when he introduced the idea of an Accountability Chart.
 The purpose was to clarify what the roles and responsibilities were for every seat in the company by adding a few short words or phrases as bullet points in the box for each seat.

 In the example of a Sales & Marketing Leadership seat from the book Traction, those bullet points are: LMA, Sales Goal, Selling, Marketing, Sales & Marketing Process.
 While a good step in the right direction, when I implemented EOS® in my own business over 10 years ago, I felt this was an oversimplification and needed to be stronger if it was truly going to set clear expectations to help leaders and managers really identify the right people for the right seats, and either coach people up, or coach people out when they were not performing to expectations.
+All of the companies I have worked with over the years have heard me say that I believe the root of most of our frustrations are based on uncommunicated expectations.
+This applies in all areas of life, and especially in the relationships between a leader and their direct reports.

 The Next Level Accountability Chart™

 This led to the creation and evolution of what we teach at Next Level Growth as the Next Level Accountability Chart™.
-The critical difference, and in fact the key value of, the Next Level Accountability Chart™ is in establishing what we call MMOs™: Mission, Most Critical Outcome™, and Obsessions™.
+The critical difference, and in fact the key value of, the Next Level Accountability Chart™ is in establishing what we call MMOs™: Mission, Most Critical Outcome®, and Obsessions™.
 With MMOs in place for every seat, both the leader and their direct report will have absolute clarity on what is expected of them, so that they can truly understand if they are in the right seat, and if necessary, get the coaching and development they need, and be clear about where they need it.

 Let me share an example, using the same Sales & Marketing Leadership position mentioned from Traction above.
 First, to the Mission.